dgwyer/server-side-render-x/README.md

 Add the `server-side-render-x.js` file to the relevant place in your plugin (e.g. `/src/block/components`) and include it in your code as you would for any other component.

-Then use it in exactly the same way as `<ServerSideRender />` is used.
+Then implement it in exactly the same way as for `<ServerSideRender />`.

     <ServerSideRenderX
       block="my-plugin/my-block"
       attributes={attributes}
     />

-The only difference is there is an additional optional `prop` to specify the location for the spinner:
+The only difference is there is an additional optional `prop` available to specify the location for the spinner:

     <ServerSideRenderX
       block="my-plugin/my-block"
       attributes={attributes}
       spinnerLocation={{right: 0, top: 10, unit: 'px'}}
     />

 The above value for `spinnerLocation` is the default used internally so leave this blank unless you need to specifically change it.